Sloshing, Steklov and corners: Asymptotics of Steklov eigenvalues for curvilinear polygons: A quantum graph interpretation of quasi-eigenvalues and the Riesz mean

 \subsection{Proof of Theorem \ref{thm:polygoneqn0}}

 As mentioned in Remark \ref{rem:secular}, we prove Theorem \ref{thm:polygoneqn0} by explicitly constructing the secular equation for the eigenvalues of the quantum graph $\mathcal{G}$ and invoking Theorem \ref{thm:quantum}.
-The method we use is standard and mostly follows \cite{KoSm, KN2, BK13, Ber17, Kurpriv}.
+The method we use is standard, and we mostly follows \cite{KoSm, KN2, BK13, Ber17} and a private communication from P. Kurasov.

 Suppose that $\nu=\sigma^2>0$ is an eigenvalue of $\Delta_{\mathcal{G}}$.
 We write a corresponding eigenfunction $f(s)$ on the edges $I_j$ and $I_{j+1}$ adjacent to the vertex $V_j$, $j=1,\dots,n$, using the local coordinate $s_j$ such that $s_j|_{V_j}=0$ (the coordinates near adjacent vertices are related by \eqref{eq:sjjm1}; cf.\ Figure \ref{fig:polygon_coords}):